alexrbranch/AI-Agent-Story-Teller/Development_Documentation.md

 12. Changed editor system prompts to take an adversarial stance has opposed to a "friendly and helpful" editor.
 This forced more iteration on writing.

+13. Added examples to the prompts for few-shot training.

+14. Added token logging and tracking by agent system

 OBERSERVATIONS:
 The final judge gave increasingly better letter grades as I created more feedback loops.
 The outline and story were more refined.